For you, by reservation

 Merrill Lynch Room

 Merrill Lynch Room / Evjue Room C has five windows that face Waubesa Street and also has a sprung wood floor.
 Evjue C is adjacent to Evjue D and separated by a movable partition wall.
 This room is larger than Bolz B, and will accommodate up to 40 persons, seated at tables, for a meeting.

 Bolz A Room

-Bolz Room A has nine windows that face Waubesa Street, has a composite vinyl floor, has attached service kitchen (additional cost) and will seat up to 72 individuals.
+Bolz Room A has nine windows that face Waubesa Street, carpeted floors, an attached service kitchen (additional cost) and will seat up to 72 individuals.
 When movable partition wall is opened to Bolz Room B, the combined space will seat 100.